CyVerse-learning-materials/container_camp_workshop_2018/getting_started/agenda.rst

       -
     * - 03/09/18 (Friday)
       - 8:30-9:30
-      - Day 2 review and putting it altogether
+      - Day 2 review and putting it all together
       -
     * -
       - 9:30-10:00